Beginner English Classes

 Classes focus on basic English survival skills: greetings, introductions, vocabulary for people, activities, and places in the community, asking and answering questions, numbers, time and money.

-Classes follow a traditional academic year schedule (September to May) and are hosted on campus at Tufts University in Medford.
+Classes follow a traditional academic year schedule (October to April) and meet in-person on campus at Tufts University in Medford.

-Please note: The Beginner English Class is currently full, with a long waitlist.
-For this reason, no additional registrations will be accepted.
+Please note: The Fall 2023 Beginner English Class is currently full, with a very long wait list.

 Register for the Tutoring Waitlist here: